mrwweb/mrw-simplified-editor-wordpress/readme.txt

 = Block Editor Features =

+All features can be re-enabled via core filters or plugin filters.

 - **Hidden Blocks:** Verse, Table, Preformatted, Code, More, Nextpage, Spacer, Calendar, Tag Cloud, Search, RSS, Audio, Video, and Archive
-- **Hidden Embeds:** Amazon Kindle, Animoto, Cloudup, College Humor, Crowd Signal, Daily Motion, Hulu, Mixcloud, Polldaddy, Reverbnation, Smugmug, Speaker, Videopress, and Wordpress.tv
+- **Hidden Embeds:** Amazon Kindle, Animoto, Cloudup, College Humor (Removed from Core in 5.4), Crowd Signal, Daily Motion, Hulu, Mixcloud, Polldaddy, Reverbnation, Smugmug, Speaker, Videopress, and Wordpress.tv
 - **Removes all default Block Style Variations**
 - **Hides Settings:** Drop Cap, Heading 1*, Heading 5*, Heading 6*, image percentage and pixel sizing, and font sizing by pixel
 - **Encourages use of Media Library** by hiding buttons for uploading images or inserting images via URL
-- **Disables color settings** unless a theme explicitly defines a color palette
+- **Disables color & gradient settings** unless a theme explicitly defines a color palette or gradient presets
+- **Links:** Remove most ways of opening links in a new tab
 - **Other:** Increases prominence of contrast errors

 \* Currently, headings 1, 5, and 6 are only hidden on English-language sites.